Automated Kubernetes deployment with Helm and additional templating

 helm package ./oursystem --debug

 As the result of the script we will receive a system release of a specific version: a linked chart for the entire system, which defines all the dependencies and configuration parameters for deployment in a Kubernetes cluster.
-If necessary during the deployment process, any main chart or subchart parameters can be overridden using the --set
+If necessary during the deployment process, any main chart or subchart parameters can be overridden using the --set or -f keys.

 Atomic release deployment